gitservice-daniel/clave/docs/building.md

 ## Preperation

-You need to have [Docker]() and [Qemu]() installed on your System.
+You need to have [Docker](https://www.docker.com/products/docker-desktop/) and [Qemu](https://www.qemu.org/download/) installed on your System.
 (Note: If you working at Windows don't forget to add Qemu to your Path.
-See this [Tutorial]().
+See this [Tutorial]([https://www.youtube.com/watch?v=al1cnTjeayk](https://www.youtube.com/watch?v=SHMUMeEzSS0)).
 Then clone with Git this Project, or alternatively you can download this Project trough GitHub.
 When you have everything done go to the next step.

 ## Building Docker Container